-The Company is closely monitoring the coronavirus (COVID-19) pandemic and its impact on its business.
-The outbreak and continuing spread of COVID-19 has resulted in a substantial curtailment of business activities worldwide and is causing weakened economic conditions, both nationally and globally.
-As part of efforts to contain the spread of COVID-19, state, local and foreign governments have imposed various restrictions on the conduct of business and travel.
-Government restrictions, such as stay-at-home orders and quarantines and company remote work policies have led to a significant number of business closures and slowdowns.
-These business closures and slowdowns have already adversely impacted and will likely continue to adversely impact the Company directly, as well as cause its customers and suppliers to slow or stop production, which will likely significantly disrupt the Company's sales, production and supply chain.
-For example, as a result of the COVID-19 pandemic, the Company began to experience decreased demand for its products and services during the year ended 2020.
-The Company anticipates a sustained decrease in global demand from pre-COVID-19 levels for certain of its products and services during 2021.
-This decrease in demand will likely have a material adverse impact on the Company's business, operating results and financial condition.
-The Company's facilities continue to operate and are doing so safely, having implemented social distancing and enhanced health, safety and sanitization measures.
+The Company is continuing to closely monitoring the coronavirus (COVID-19) pandemic and its impact on its business.
+The outbreak and continuing spread of COVID-19 resulted in a substantial curtailment of business activities worldwide and caused weakened economic conditions, both nationally and globally.
+As part of efforts to contain the spread of COVID-19, state, local and foreign governments imposed various restrictions on the conduct of business and travel.
+Government restrictions, such as stay-at-home orders and quarantines and company remote work policies led to a significant number of business closures and slowdowns.
+Even though many of the government restrictions have been lifted, these business closures and slowdowns adversely impacted and will likely continue to adversely impact the Company directly, as well as caused its customers and suppliers to slow or stop production, which significantly disrupted the Company's sales, production and supply chain.
+For example, as a result of the COVID-19 pandemic, the Company began to experience decreased demand for its products and services during the year ended 2020 and into 2021 along with disruptions to its supply chain.
+Even thought demand for the Company's products and services has begun to return to pre-COVID-19 levels, the Company can not be assured that the increase in demand will continue or that it will be able to full fill this demand due to continued supply chain disruption which will likely have a material adverse impact on the Company's business, operating results and financial condition.
+The Company's facilities continue to operate and are doing so safely, having implemented social distancing and enhanced health and safety measures.
 The Company's leadership continues to address the situation and is adjusting as necessary.
 The Company also previously implemented necessary procedures to enable a significant portion of its employee base to work remotely.
-During the second quarter of 2021 most all of the Company's employees have returned to working at the Company's facilities.
+During the first nine months of 2021 most all of the Company's employees have returned to working at the Company's facilities.
 As the situation continues to evolve into a more prolonged pandemic, the Company expects the COVID-19 pandemic to have a significant adverse effect on economies and financial markets globally, potentially leading to a significant worldwide economic downturn, which could have a significant adverse effect on the Company's business, operating results and financial condition.
 To partially mitigate the negative impact of the COVID-19 pandemic, in 2020 the Company implemented cost reduction efforts including a reduction of its workforce, a decrease in the Company's contribution to its 401(k) retirement plan and the elimination of all non-essential expenditures.
 Refer to "Risk Factors" in our 2020 Annual Report on Form 10-K for more information on the potential effects of the ongoing COVID-19 pandemic on our future operating results.